VaibhavKansagara/CG-Assignment2/README.md

 ## Program Usage
-To compile and execute code with OpenGL 1.1 run
+To compile and execute code with OpenGL 3.1 run
 ```
-make run1
+make
 ```

-Use the arrow keys to move up, down, left and right.
+Use left-click button of mouse to translate.
 Use + to increase size and - to decrease.
-Use 'R' to rotate.
+Use right-click button of mouse to rotate.
-To rotate individual rectangle select the rectangle you want to rotate and leftclick on the mouse.
-To pick-point the rectangle of your choosing rightclick the rectangle and release the right-click,the place where you want to displace the rectangle.

-Note:
-When a key is pressed, its corresponding number or operator is outputted as text in the console.
+Use the arrow keys up, down, left and right to translate the source of light.